 Disconnect the gas supply from the inlet to the gas valve.
-Loosen the worm drive securing the air inlet duct to the venturi.
+Carefully disengage the air inlet duct from the venturi.
 Remove the 4 - M5 screws securing the fan assembly to the burner transition duct.
 Take care not to drop any screws into the duct opening.

-Carefully withdraw the complete assembly from the air inlet and place on a suitable working area.
+Carefully withdraw the complete assembly and place on a suitable working area.

-Remove the screws securing the gas valve and venturi assembly to the fan inlet, noting the position of the venture.
+Remove the screws securing the gas valve and venturi assembly to the fan inlet, noting the position of the venturi.